-In general, if you want to lose weight faster then you can try cycling with an empty stomach to “see” the experience, but it is up to you if you want to try.
-Also, there is an article from “We love cycling” that explains the benefits of cycling with an empty stomach if you want to learn more on this topic.
+In general, if you want to lose weight faster, you can try cycling with an empty stomach to “see” the experience, but it is up to you if you want to try.
+Also, an article from “We love cycling” explains the benefits of cycling with an empty stomach if you’re going to learn more on this topic.

-Instead of cycling with an empty stomach, you can eat something light in order to get some energy because cycling requires energy and strength.
+Instead of cycling with an empty stomach, you can eat something light to get some energy because cycling requires energy and strength.

 What foods are good for cycling endurance?